jonsimonsen/Ramsetti/README.md

 -Fixed JS to hide/show all siblings when toggling How to play button.
 TODO: Try doing this with JQuery.
 -Changed flex-direction and order on small devices to get a one column setup with the game board near the top.
 -Changed flex-direction in the footer for the same reason.
+-Set game area to a fixed width of 360 pixels.
+-Adjusted the breakpoint to be at 900px (multi-column to one-column).